 Ceramics is the perfect medium for me, allowing me to work tactilely and visually.
 It’s all-embracing, from the physics of forming the soft clay, to the complex chemistry of glazes, to the transformation to permanency by fire or heat.
 I love it all!

 I studied ceramics at Betsalel Academy of Art & Design in Jerusalem and earned my MFA from Antioch University.
 I’ve exhibited my work internationally and was awarded a Fellowship by the NJ State Council on the Arts.
-Please reach out!
+My work is continually exploring new areas and evolving, as we all are.
+The common thread of my work is the serenity found in nature, translated into artistic functional bowls and serving pieces.

 Vicki Lederman, Summit, NJ